 Being hunting dogs by nature and built for endurance, they are naturally full of energy.
 As a high-energy dog breed, they will require at least an hour of more vigorous exercise in addition to their daily walks every day.

 An excellent trait of the English Setter is that they play well with other dogs, so bringing them to an off-leash dog park is a great activity.
 They’ll love the opportunity to run and play while making new friends.

-Some other good activities include hiking, jogging, bike riding, fetch, or long walks around the neighborhood.
-They are elegant looking animals, so don’t be surprised if people turn their heads to check out their vibrant, bespeckled coat while you’re out for a walk.
+Some other good activities include hiking, jogging, biking with your dog, fetch, or long walks around the neighborhood.
+They are elegant-looking animals, so don’t be surprised if people turn their heads to check out their vibrant, bespeckled coat while you’re out for a walk.

 4. English Setters Need Some Grooming

 With their long, elegant coat, some maintenance is required.
 Thankfully, an English Setter’s grooming needs are moderate and not high-maintenance.
 While not a flurry of fur, this dog’s coat will shed moderately and heavier as the seasons change.

 Therefore, it’s smart to brush them with a soft bristle brush a couple of times per week to keep the loose fur at bay.
 Additionally, this helps remove tangles to prevent mats from forming.
 Tangled hair can lead to mats and skin problems later on, so it’s wise to keep up with coat maintenance.

 This intelligent, elegant canine is one of the more sensitive breeds.
 When training English Setter puppies, it’s important to take a sweet tone with them and to offer plenty of praise and affection as a reward rather than showing displeasure with their actions.

 It’s not recommended to be harsh with any breed.
 But, English Setters have a particularly touchy disposition and are sensitive to your tone of voice.
 So, they will take harsh tones to heart, which can damage the bond you’re trying to build with them.